abcxyz/lumberjack/docs/clients.md

 2. Mutator(s): To mutate the audit log requests, e.g. applying common labels
 3. Backend(s): Specifying where to send the logs.

-You can use a [config file](./config.md) to ease the client initialization or "assemble" a client by yourself in code.
+You can use a [config file](./config.md) to ease the client initialization, or "assemble" a client by yourself in code if you are onboarding to Go client.
 See exampels below.

 ## Go